-Ι. The family's 60 12/15/01 12/20/01 02/15/02 D-month FIP period ends 12/31/01.
-IM worker enters the FIP cancellation effective 1/1/02.
-Family appeals the 60-month FIP cancellation.
+1. The family's 60-month FIP period ends 12/31/01.

+12/15/01 IM worker enters the FIP cancellation effective 1/1/02.

+12/20/01 Family appeals the 60-month FIP cancellation.
 FIP is reinstated for 1/1/02.

-Final appeal decision upholds the Department.
-FIP is canceled effective March I in accordance with the final appeal decision.
+02/15/02 Final appeal decision upholds the Department.

+FIP is canceled effective March 1 in accordance with the final appeal decision.
 FIP issued for January and February is subject to recoupment.
 Entries on FET are required.

-2. 12/15/01 12/20/01 01/26/02 02/12/02 02/15/02 FIP is canceled that FIP assista D-month FIP period ends 12/31/01.
-IM worker issues a notice and cancels FIP effective 1/1/02.
-Family appeals the FIP cancellation.
+2. The family's 60-month FIP period ends 12/31/01.

+12/15/01 IM worker issues a notice and cancels FIP effective 1/1/02.

+12/20/01 Family appeals the FIP cancellation.
 FIP is reinstated for 1/1/02.

-Family files a hardship exemption request, which the worker must act on.
-Hardship exemption is approved from 1/1/02 through 6/30/02.
-The final appeal decision upholds the Department. effective March I in accordance with the final appeal decision.
-During the period ince continues pending the outcome of an appeal, the family is considered a Therefore, FIP benefits issued during any month of the appeal period are not subject Since the appeal upheld the original December 31 FIP ending date, the six-month hardship exemption period is from January 1 through June 30 of the next year as originally determined.
+01/26/02 Family files a hardship exemption request, which the worker must act on.

+02/12/02 Hardship exemption is approved from 1/1/02 through 6/30/02.

+02/15/02 The final appeal decision upholds the Department.

+FIP is canceled effective March 1 in accordance with the final appeal decision.
+During the period that FIP assistance continues pending the outcome of an appeal, the family is considered a "participant."
+Therefore, FIP benefits issued during any month of the appeal period are not subject to proration.

+Since the appeal upheld the original December 31 FIP ending date, the six-month hardship exemption period is from January 1 through June 30 of the next year as originally determined.
 January and February become part of the family's six-month exemption period.
 No overpayment is due.

 NOTE: Even though the hardship exemption request is filed after the effective date of the intended 60-month FIP cancellation, since FIP is active because of the pending appeal, a new application is not needed for the hardship eligibility determination.